 West Sussex County Council is committed to giving all children and young people the best start in life and has undertaken a thorough review of current policy and practice relating to education.
+The West Sussex Plan 2018 sets clear outcomes to ensure that all children and young people are ready for school and work and that there is access to education that meets the needs of our community.

-The new School Effectiveness Strategy 2018-2022 replaces the Strategy for School Improvement 2016-2019 and provides an update to the Policy Agreement for Education in West Sussex 2015-2019.
+The new School Effectiveness Strategy 2018-2022 sets out the council's approach for the next four years and the way services will work towards these outcomes.
+It replaces the Strategy for School Improvement 2016-2019 and provides an update to the Policy Agreement for Education in West Sussex 2015-2019.